The Victorian Novel

 Origin and Definition

-The Victorian novel evolved from earlier literary traditions, particularly the Gothic and Romantic movements of the late 18th and early 19th centuries.
-It is broadly defined as an extensive work of fiction, published during Queen Victoria's reign, reflecting the social, moral, and cultural values of the era.
+The Victorian noble evolved from earlier literary traditions, particularly in the Gothic and Romantic movements of the late 18th and early 19th centuries.
+It can be broadly defined as an extensive work of fiction, published during Queen Victoria's reign, reflecting the social, moral and cultural values of the era.
 The focus and style of these novels shifted as the Victorian period progressed.

 Early Victorian Novels

-Early Victorian novels, written between 1837 and 1850, were often characterized by the following:
+Early Victorian novels, written between 1837 and 1850, were often characterised by the following features:

 Features

-- Serialization: Many novels were published in installments, allowing readers to follow the story over time.
+• Serialisation: Many novels were published instalments, allowing readers to follow the story over time.

-- Omniscient Narrator: Authors typically used an all-knowing narrator to guide readers and provide commentary.
+• Omniscient Narrator: Authors typically used on all knowing narrator to guide readers and provide commentary.

 Characters

-'Oliver Twist', by Charles Dickens, exemplifies many early Victorian novel characteristics.
-It portrays poverty and crime in London, critiques social institutions like workhouses, and uses an omniscient narrator to guide readers' moral judgments.
+"Oliver Twist", by Charles Dickens, exemplifies many early Victorian novel characteristics.
+It portrays poverty and crime in London, critiques social institutions like workhouses and uses anonymous and narrator to guide readers' moral judgements.

 Late Victorian Novels